 Register at Leverage Edu and kickstart your application!

-Contrary to the common notion, there are various types of profiles you can be employed into being a qualified chef.
+Contrary to the common notion, there are various types of profiles you can be employed to being a qualified chef.
 The department or the responsibilities allotted to you majorly depends on your degree and experience.
 Mentioned below are some of the prominent profiles as well as employment sectors where you can opt to work as a chef-

 -Food and Beverage Chef